sobaba-12/sim_and_scat/_build/calculating_scattering/scaling.md

 ## Scaling

-The downfall of the Debye method is that it scales $\mathcal{O}(N^2)$, where $N$ is the number of particles, meaning that as the number of particles in the calculation increases, the time taken for the calculation **increases exponentially**.
+The downfall of the Debye method is that it scales $\mathcal{O}(N^2)$, where $N$ is the number of particles, meaning that as the number of particles in the calculation increases, the time taken for the calculation **increases with a power law**.

 The inefficiency of the Debye equation has lead to a series of approximations that lead to **improved efficiency**, while keeping a high level of accuracy.
 Examples of these include the Fibonacci sequence method from Svergun, and the Golden Vectors method of Watson and Curtis [1-3].